-Have you been injured in a hit and run accident?
+Have you been injured in a hit-and-run accident?
 Being in a car accident is bad enough, but when the person flees the scene of the accident, it adds another layer of complication.
 You may be wondering who will pay for my injuries and damages.
 Another concern is, is it possible to find out who hit me.

 Do not fear you are not alone.
 According to the AAA Foundation for Traffic Safety, approximately 11 percent of all police-reported crashes involved at least one driver who leaves the scene of the accident.
-At the Law Offices of Randolph, we have experience handling hit and run collisions to answer all your questions.

-How Do Most Hit and Runs Occur?
+How Do Most Hit-and-Run Accidents Occur?

-58 percent of fatal hit and run crashes occur on Friday or Sunday.
-47 percent of fatal hit and run crashes occur between the hours of 9PM and 3AM.
-Hit and run accidents that occur during these hours of the days are often believed to occur because the driver was committing an illegal act that they shouldn’t have been, such as drinking or texting and driving.
+58 percent of fatal hit-and-run crashes occur on Friday or Sunday.
+47 percent of fatal hit-and-run crashes occur between the hours of 9PM and 3AM.
+Hit-and-run accidents that occur during these hours of the days are often believed to occur because the driver was committing an illegal act that they shouldn’t have been, such as drinking or texting and driving.

 Panicking, the other driver leaves the scene, thinking it is the best thing to do.
-Other types of hit and run accidents occur when the driver cuts off the vehicle behind them causing another accident. the driver may continue driving, not know that their negligence caused an accident or believing that they weren’t responsible because their vehicle was not harmed.
+Other types of hit-and-run accidents occur when the driver cuts off the vehicle behind them causing another accident. the driver may continue driving, not know that their negligence caused an accident or believing that they weren’t responsible because their vehicle was not harmed.

-In most hit and run accidents, the other driver does not have malintent to harm you.
+In most hit-and-run accidents, the other driver does not have malintent to harm you.
 However, that does not change the fact that leaving the scene of an accident is a crime and that you sustained injuries because of it.
-So, if you have been injured in a hit and run collision, you need to call a Baltimore personal injury attorney.
+So, if you have been injured in a hit-and-run collision, you need to call a Baltimore personal injury attorney.

-Steps to Take After a Hit and Run Accident in Maryland
+Steps to Take After a Hit-and-Run Accident in Maryland